wzslr321/wzslr321/README.md

 #

 <p> I am a  High School student who learns programming on his own.
-In the past, I have mostly focused on getting knowledge and experience in Node.JS with Express, TypeScript. </p>
+In the past, I mostly focus on getting knowledge and experience in Node.JS with Express, TypeScript. </p>

 **Back-end > Front-end** 😄